-When it comes to LEDs there are actually many different shades of white.
+When it comes to LEDs there are actually many different shades of Lighting to choose from.
 And when it comes to buying LED lamps, it’s essential to know which you’re getting.

-We’ve written the guide below about the difference between warm white and cool white, but we also have a handy LED colours infographic explaining it.
+We’ve written the guide below explaining the difference between warm white and cool white, but we also have a handy LED colours infographic showing further information.
 Just click on the link at the bottom of the page for more details.

 If you are looking for LED bulbs and lamps don't forget we have a great selection available to buy now.

-Incandescent, or traditional, bulbs, do not offer a choice as to the shade of white given out.
+Incandescent, or traditional, bulbs, do not offer a choice as to the shade of light given out.
 The reason is all in the science, as they work when electricity is passed, via a wire, to a tungsten filament inside the bulb.
 When it gets hot, it glows brightly, giving out light.
+This is why, traditional bulbs can take a few minutes to brighten up a room.
 In most circumstances traditional lamps and bulbs are warm white.

 Unlike incandescent and fluorescent lamps, LEDs are not inherently white light sources – but white light is needed for them to become general light sources.
 There are two ways to create this white light; either by mixing different colour lights to create a white effect, or by using a phosphor coating on a blue LED.
 This coating emits a yellow light, which combines with the blue light to also give out a white effect.